 Although exterior and interior painting share many characteristics, the paints themselves are formulated differently.
 The binders and additives in outdoor paint are formulated to resist the elements well, while indoor paint most likely will not.

-The materials of the home’s facade should be considered.
+The materials of the home’s facade should be considered before painting your home.
 When painting flat surfaces like siding or wood, you can opt for standard outdoor paint.
 When painting a textured surface like stucco or brick, “elastomeric” paint is a much better choice.
 This type of paint can stretch more than normal paint, which allows it to bridge over small gaps and crevices, painting smoothly over texture.

 Areas that are subject to a lot of moisture, like the skirting around houses, may require mold-resistant paint, like outdoor paint with fungicide added.
 Another specialty paint to consider is a flame-resistant brand.
 Paint that resists fire rather than combusting could be a life saver for homeowners in wildfire-prone areas.

-Though buying high-quality, specialty paint and getting a professional to apply it can be expensive, the investment will pay off with a high-quality, long-lasting paint job.
+Though buying high-quality, specialty paint and hiring a professional house painter to apply it can be expensive, the investment will pay off with a high-quality, long-lasting paint job.
 Low-quality paint often lasts half as long as high-quality paint and even shorter if it's not applied properly.